HicResearch/TREEHOOSE/src/data_lake/README.md

  constraints.
 For example, the S3 buckets will deny attempts to upload data in unencrypted form and expect the use of KMS keys for server-side encryption.

+The following IAM roles are created:

+- TREAdminRole:
+    - Has PowerUser access
+    - Can manage KMS keys but cannot use the keys

+- TREDataAnalystRole:
+    - Can read data in the TRE Source Bucket and execute Amazon Athena queries
+    - Can put query results in the TRE Analyst Bucket

+- TREDataLakeAdminRole:
+    - The designated Lake Formation administrator with full access to the Data Lake
+    - Can use KMS keys but cannot manage or perform administrative tasks on KMS keys

+- TRELFRegisterLocationServiceRole:
+    - Needed to register TRE Source Bucket and TRE Target Bucket with AWS Lake Formation

+- TREGlueRole:
+    - Role used by AWS Glue for Glue jobs and crawlers

 ### AWS Key Management Service (KMS)

 [AWS KMS](https://aws.amazon.com/kms/) is a place to create and manage cryptographic keys.